top of page

 3.1 Permanent residence card after five years for family members

 Family members of EU citizens can also obtain permanent residence in Germany under certain conditions.
-The five-year rule (Section 4a (5) of the EU Free Movement Act) also applies to third-country national family members – i.e., spouses, children, or other relatives of EU citizens who do not themselves hold EU citizenship.
-The family members only need to prove that they lived with the EU citizen during this period.
-After these five years, they can apply for a permanent residence card, which is valid indefinitely.
-The immigration authorities have up to six months to issue this card (Section 5 (5) Sentence 2 of the EU Free Movement Act).
+The five-year rule also applies to third-country national family members – i.e. spouses, children or other relatives of EU citizens who do not themselves have EU citizenship. ( Section 4a (5) of the Free Movement Act/EU ).
+The family members only have to prove that they lived with the EU citizen during this time.
+After these five years have expired, they can apply for a permanent residence card, which is valid indefinitely.
+The immigration authorities have up to six months to issue this card ( Section 5 (5) sentence 2 of the Free Movement Act/EU ).

 3.2 Permanent residence rights for families after divorce or death